Infinite-size density matrix renormalization group with parallel Hida's algorithm: Parallel DMRG Algorithm for Systems with -Site Periodic Structure

 In this section, we describe a combination of Hida's iDMRG~\cite{Hida:JPSJ65} with a variant of McCulloch's wavefunction prediction~\cite{0804.2509,JPSJ.79.044001}.
 A target Hamiltonian containing $k\ell~(k \gg 1)$ sites can be represented by an MPO as

-We can construct a parallel iDMRG with wavefunction predictions by replacing Steps 2, 3, and 5 of Hida's iDMRG in the previous section to the following procedures, respectively: \begin{itemize} \item[2.]
+We can construct a parallel iDMRG with wavefunction predictions by replacing Steps 2, 3, and 5 of Hida's iDMRG in the previous section with the following procedures, \begin{itemize} \item[2.]
 Expand each pair of blocks as